CarlosSuarezJS20/Rainbow-soda-company/README.md

 ## Description

 Rainbow Sodas is a project that allows me to understand how an ecommerce could potentially work behind the scenes.
-Having worked with multiple ecommerce clients during my digital marketing career, I thought it would be interesting how an ecommerce works and how the flow of information is across the different parts works, especially the cart section.
+Having worked with multiple ecommerce clients during my digital marketing career, I thought it would be interesting to understand how an ecommerce works and how the flow of information is across the different parts works, especially the cart section.

 ### Capabilities